23 Animals With Long Necks

 This dinosaur is known for having an incredibly long neck, measuring up to 30 feet in length.
 The neck alone is longer than many other dinosaurs’ entire bodies!

-Scientists believe that the long neck of Brachiosaurus Altithorax helped it reach food sources that were higher up, such as tall trees.
+Scientists believe that Brachiosaurus Altithorax’s long neck helped it reach food sources higher up, such as tall trees.

 This adaptation allowed it to survive and thrive in its environment.